Edith Massey (actress): Early life

-Born as Edith Dornfeld on May 28, 1918, in New York City, she was the daughter of Bessie (née Lansnek, 1896–1925) and Samuel Dornfeld (1891–1918), an Austrian-born Jewish couple.
+Born as Edith Dornfeld on May 28, 1918, in New York City, she was the daughter of Ashkenazi Jews Bessie (née Lansnek, 1896–1925) and Samuel Dornfeld (1891–1918), an Austrian-born émigré.
 Samuel, who was a World War I veteran, died five months after Massey's birth due to complications as a result from a gas attack during the war.

 The 1920 United States Federal Census recorded Edith, age one, living on Lewis Street in Manhattan, New York, with her three-year-old sister, Etta, and their widowed mother, Bessie, who was 22 years old.
 The following year, on March 9, 1921, Bessie married her second husband, Max Grodsky, in Denver, Colorado.

 According to Massey's half-brother, Morris Grodsky, their parents "just threw up their hands one day, dropped off those who couldn't fend for themselves at a local orphanage or 'home,' and disappeared".
 According to Grodsky, who was also left there, the Jewish orphanage was not a terrible place, though he remembered being always hungry.
 Massey's mother died March 1, 1925.

 In the 1975 documentary Love Letter to Edie, Massey said she was raised in an orphanage and eventually was placed in a foster home.
 Her foster family members were cruel to her and, as a teenager, she ran away to Hollywood.
 In the documentary Divine Waters (1981), Massey explained that she was "born in New York, but raised in Denver....I was movie crazy, so I went to California to try and get in the movies, but instead I became a barmaid."

 While in Los Angeles, California, she married soldier Findley Eli Stitson on November 26, 1938, leaving him about five years later because she got "restless".
 However, in Divine Waters, Massey said that the marriage lasted "about seven years.
 It was my fault; I left him for another man, so I blame myself for it."

 She worked in several odd jobs through the years, and she eventually relocated to Baltimore, Maryland where she worked as a barmaid at Pete's Hotel in the Fell's Point neighborhood.
 Filmmaker John Waters met Massey while she was working at Pete's Hotel in 1969 and offered her a role as herself in the film Multiple Maniacs.
 In the early 1970s, she quit her job at Pete's and opened a thrift store called Edith's Shopping Bag, also in Fell's Point.